jacksanford1/mysite/content/posts/funniest-friend.md

 #### The Funniest Friend in Friends

-The natural thing to do would be to see which character generated the most laughter and declare them the funniest.
+The natural thing to do would be to see which character generated the most laughter throughout all 10 seasons and declare them the funniest.
 But I think this is unfair.
 Some characters (ahem Rachel and Ross) speak WAY more lines than other characters (poor Phoebe).

 {{< rawhtml >}}
   <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jsanford9292/1.embed?showlink=false" height="525" width="100%">